How to Develop Your Employees

 13. Have an Employee Present to an Executive

 Few experiences can be as intimidating for an employee as presenting to an executive within your firm who happens to be about 4 or 5 pay grades above them.
-But it’s a necessary experience for those employees who want to advance because they need to get comfortable the targeted and direct questions that executives tend to ask.
+But it’s a necessary experience for those employees who want to advance because they need to get comfortable with the targeted and direct questions that executives tend to ask.
 And the nature of the topics (being an audience internal to your organization) will differ than topics that will emerge in externally focused presentations.

 14. Have an Employee Present to a Customer